danielnbarbosa/simple_rl/README.md

 ### Introduction
 These implementations of popular deep reinforcement learning algorithms are meant to be as simple as possible.
-It should be good for really learning and understanding the essence of the algorithm without getting bogged down in extraneous details.
+It should be good for really learning and understanding the essence of the algorithms without getting bogged down in extraneous details or unnecessary abstractions.
 Feel free to use it as a working baseline and extend it to suit your needs.

 It is a modern implementation that uses PyTorch 1.0 and python 3.6.